Recurrent Equilibrium Networks: Flexible Dynamic Models with Guaranteed Stability and Robustness: Use Case: Data-Driven Feedback Control Design

 In this section we show how a rich class of contracting nonlinear models can be useful for nonlinear feedback design for \textit{linear} dynamical systems with stability guarantees.
-Even if the dynamics are linear, the presence of constraints, non-quadratic costs, and non-Gaussian disturbance can mean that non-linear policies are superior to linear policies.
-Indeed, in the presence of constraints, model predictive control is a common solution.
+Even if the dynamics are linear, the presence of constraints, uncertain parameters, non-quadratic costs, and non-Gaussian disturbances can mean that non-linear policies are superior to linear policies.
+Indeed, in the presence of constraints, model predictive control (a nonlinear policy) is a common approach.

-The basic idea we illustrate in this section is to build on a standard method for \textit{linear} feedback optimization: the Youla-Kucera parameterization, a.k.a Q-augmentation \cite{youlaModernWienerHopfDesign1976, zhou1996robust}.
-For a linear system model
+The basic idea we illustrate in this section is to build on a standard method for linear feedback optimization: the Youla-Kucera parameterization, a.k.a Q-augmentation \cite{youlaModernWienerHopfDesign1976, boyd1991linear, zhou1996robust, hespanhaLinearSystemsTheory2018}.
+For a discrete-time linear system model

-with $x$ the state, $u$ the controlled input, $w_t$ external inputs (reference, disturbance, measurement noise), $y$ a measured output, and $\zeta$ comprises the ``performance'' outputs to kept small (e.g. tracking error, control signal).
+with $x$ the state, $u$ the controlled input, $w$ external inputs (reference, disturbance, measurement noise), $y$ a measured output, and $\zeta$ comprises the ``performance'' outputs to kept small (e.g. tracking error, control signal).
 We assume the system is detectable and stabilizable, i.e. there exist $\Lm$ and $\Km$ such that $\Am-\Lm\Cm$ and $\Am-\Bm\Km$ are Schur stable.
 Note that if $\Am$ is stable we can take $\Lm=0, \Km=0$.
 Consider a feedback controller of the form:

 i.e. a standard output-feedback structure with $v_t$ an additional control augmentation.
 The closed-loop input-output dynamics can be written as the transfer matrix